nginx/unit-docs/source/news/2024/wasm-component-model-part-1.rst

 One of the interesting facts about WIT-files is the versioning system.
 As the host implementing the Wasm runtime as well as the component we are about to build are creating bindings for the contracts defined by the WIT files, it is important to target the same version of those contracts or choose a runtime that supports multiple versions of those WIT files.
 But this is worth another blog post.
 For now, we should focus on the latest stable release, which it was published in February 2024 and is labeled as WASI 0.2.
 This release included **wasi:cli** and the **wasi:http** worlds.

-In the Wasm ecosystem these contracts are called worlds.
-So, we will do from now on.
-For the use cases of NGINX Unit it was pretty clear we will targeting the **wasi/http:proxy** world.
-You can think of the **wasi:http/proxy** world as the set of interfaces describing how a HTTP request and response will look like including all its data (HTTP Method, Headers, Body, etc.).
-If you are an old school web developer, this might remind you of CGI.
+In the WebAssembly ecosystem, these contracts are referred to as "worlds."
+Therefore, we will use that term from now on.
+For the use cases of NGINX Unit, it was pretty clear we will be targeting the **wasi:http/proxy** world.
+You can think of the **wasi:http/proxy** world as the set of interfaces describing how a HTTP request and response will look like, including all its data (HTTP Method, Headers, Body, and more).
+If you are an old-school web developer, this might remind you of CGI.

 ************************************************************************
 NGINX Unit, Wasmtime and Rust - A runtime implementation